Meconopsis betonicifolia Franch.

 Bloom Time: Late spring to early summer

-Meconopsis betonicifolia is a short-lived, often monocarpic perennial, up to 4 feet (1.2 m) tall, with rosette of hairy, oblong, blue-green leaves.
-The large flowers are deep blue in color, with contrasting yellow stamens, and up to 4 inches (10 cm) in width.
+Meconopsis betonicifolia is a short-lived, often monocarpic perennial with a rosette of hairy blue-green oblong leaves.
+It grows up to 4 feet (1.2 m) tall.
+The large flowers are deep blue with contrasting yellow stamens and up to 4 inches (10 cm) across.

 How to Grow and Care